KittyGiraudel/site/_posts/2012-01-01-offsets-sass-mixin.md

 	@include position(relative, $args);
 }</code></pre>
 <p>Almost done.
 To indicate <code>position()</code> is a private mixin, I wanted to prefix it with something.
 I first thought about <code>private-position()</code> but it didn't feel great.
 In the end I went with <code>_position()</code>.
 Since I use hyphens to separate words in CSS, the underscore was unused.
 No risk of conflicts with anything in a project!</p>
 <p class="note">Note: remember hyphens and underscores are treated the same way in Sass.
 It means <code>-position()</code> will work as well.
-This is meant to be: hyphens or underscores is only a matter of presentational preference.</p>
+This is meant to be: "hyphens or underscores" is only a matter of presentational preference.</p>
 </section>
 <section id="usage">
 <h2>Usage <a href="#usage"></a></h2>
-<p>Using this is pretty simply:</p>
+<p>Using this mixin is pretty simple:</p>
 <pre class="language-scss"><code>.element {
 	@include absolute(top 1em right 10%);
 }</code></pre>